BEComTweaks/resource-packs/docs/Explanation of py files.md

 ## [custom_functions.py](https://github.com/NSPC911/Bedrock-Tweaks-Base/blob/main/pys/custom_functions.py)

-Simply a housing for two functions that I use.
+Simply a housing for six functions that I use.

 ### [check(module)](https://github.com/NSPC911/Bedrock-Tweaks-Base/blob/main/pys/custom_functions.py#L8-L21)

 Like what it says.
 When this function is called, it checks whether `module` is installed.
-If it is, it uses [pip](https://pypi.org/project/pip/) to install that specified function.
+If it isn't, it uses [pip](https://pypi.org/project/pip/) to install that specified function.

 I am not using [subprocess](https://docs.python.org/3/library/subprocess.html) to run `pip install module` as subprocess does not work when invoked in terminal, unlike pip.